 - Always Compare: If you have an existing mortgage or a bank account with a lender, try them first, your past account conduct will help you score a good deal.
 You can check out some of the lowest rates around here, and the best deals for a 10% deposit and a 5% deposit here.

 - Let an estate agent bully you into using their adviser: This is a particularly odious trick where you are told you must use their adviser to pass vetting and to ensure the price doesn’t go up.
 This is illegal, as point 7c of the Code of Practice for Residential Estate Agents makes clear.
-Independent brokers are almost always the best choice.
+Mortgage brokers unconnected to estate agencies are almost always the best choice.

 - Take up with the first adviser you see: You can compare advisers using a directory like Spotlight.
 Always ask them for testimonials from satisfied customers.